-“We always say try to capture the animal, especially if it’s not your own,” Hensel said.
-“We worry about rabies also, so we don’t want the animal running away.”
+“We always encourage capturing the animal, especially if it’s not your own,” Peterson said.
+“We worry about rabies, also, so we don’t want the animal running away.”

-“The most prominent symptom is very large and swollen lymph nodes,” Hensel said.
-“The lymph nodes in the extremity where the scratch is become enlarged and painful.
-Other symptoms are fatigue, headache, a low grade fever and blisters or redness at the site of scratch.”
+“The most prominent symptom is very large and swollen lymph nodes,” Peterson said.
+“Lymph nodes in the extremity where the scratch is become enlarged and painful.
+Other symptoms are fatigue, headache, a low-grade fever and blisters or redness at the scratch site.”

-Providers also use antibiotics to treat Cat Scratch Fever.
-But it can be three days to two weeks before symptoms show.
+Antibiotics are used to treat cat scratch fever but it could be three days to two weeks before symptoms appear.

-Even if you know the cat or dog has had its shots for diseases like rabies, you should still see a doctor.
+Even if you know the cat or dog has had its shots for diseases like rabies, you should still see a doctor, Peterson advised.

-“Whether it’s a bite or a scratch, they are serious enough that you can’t mess with them,” Hensel said.
-“You need to take care of them.”
+“Whether it’s a bite or scratch, they are serious enough that you need to take them seriously and seek care,” Peterson said.